BernhardPosselt/foundryvtt-kotlin/README.md

 ## Licensing

-All PFRPG 2e content uses the [Open Gaming License](./OpenGameLicense.md)
+All PFRPG 2e content uses the [Open Gaming License](./OpenGameLicense.md).
+If you find non OGL content, please file an issue and I'll get it removed ASAP.
+I've tried my best to scrub existing content, but there might still be leftovers.

 The source code is licensed under the AGPLv3 license, except for the [src/jsMain/kotlin/com/foundryvtt](./src/jsMain/kotlin/com/foundryvtt) folder which is licensed